confluentinc/demo-database-modernization/setup.md

 1. Click on **Enable Schema Registry**.

 ## Create an Oracle DB instance
-In this demo we use AWS RDS Oracle that is publicly accessible.
+This demo uses AWS RDS Oracle that is publicly accessible.
 1. Navigate to https://aws.amazon.com/console/ and log into your account.
 2. Search for **RDS** and click on results.
 3. Click on **Create database** and create an Oracle database using the following configurations and leave everything else as default.